openanalytics/s3-algo/README.md

 https://docs.aws.amazon.com/AmazonS3/latest/dev/optimizing-performance-guidelines.html

-Per now, uploading multiple files has been the main focus.
+Currently, uploading multiple files has been the main focus.
 Deletion of prefix is also implemented.
 Listing of files is planned.